 Don’t bring about complex files when preparing your resume.
 Just like we said under formatting, if you use a complex format to save your resume, ATS will have a hard time reading through it too.

-A word document, which is a Docx file, is very easy for the ATS software to process.
-It is, therefore, preferred by the majority of the hiring managers.
+The ATS software processes word files with ease.
+It is preferred by the majority of hiring managers.
 Even so, the ATS has improved over time and now processes PDFs.
 However, they still have a few troubles with them.

 Having Abbreviations: Spell Them Out